Comparative Analysis of Change Blindness in Virtual Reality and Augmented Reality Environments: Discussion

-In both immersive environments, the Removal condition has higher detection rates than \modified{result with the Size Alteration condition.} The result of the Color Alteration condition is significantly less than the result of the Removal condition in VR, but it is significantly higher than the results with the Size Alternation conditions in AR.
+\paragraph{\textbf{Detection Rate}} These detection rate results indicate which conditions are more likely to cause confusion for observers during change detection.
+In both immersive environments, the Removal condition has higher detection rates than the Size Alteration condition.
+In VR, the Color Alteration condition has significantly lower detection rates than the Removal condition.
+However, in AR, it's significantly higher than the results from the Size Alteration conditions.
 This supports H1 and suggests that the color perception in both immersive environments is not significantly different.